 Here are two steps to help you find the best policy for you, and at the cheapest price.

-While big-name comparison sites offer private medical insurance comparisons, actually they're mostly just 'white labels' of two specialist comparisons (in other words, while they may be branded Gocompare or MoneySupermarket, under the bonnet the engine providing the comparison is one of the two below).
+While big-name comparison sites offer private medical insurance product comparisons, actually they're mostly just 'white labels' of two specialist comparisons.
+In other words, while they may be branded differently, under the bonnet the engine providing the comparison is usually ActiveQuote or Howden.

-So we've gone direct to the specialists, and blagged extra discounts.
-The two sites have 10 policies in common, while the others differ.
-Yet as they can also have their own special prices (as long as they're not more than going direct to the insurer), do check both if you have time.
+We've blagged extra discounts with MoneySupermarket (which is powered by ActiveQuote) and Howden.
+The two sites have some policies in common, yet as they can also have their own special prices (as long as they're not more than going direct to the insurer), do check both if you have time.

 Site | Insurers it compares, and details of special offers |